"Growing MSMEs is Growing PNG!"

 THE EXECUTIVE MANAGEMENT

-THE FUNCTIONS OF EACH DIVISION
+THE FUNCTIONS OF EACH DIVISION IN BRIEF

 The Executive Unit